How to create an automated flow for a Telegram chatbot

 Use the Delay element to break long messages into smaller passages of up to 4 lines each.

-Click Add, select the Deay element, and enter a value in seconds — from 1 to 5.
+Click Add, select the Delay element, and enter a value in seconds — from 1 to 5.

 Quick replies